-The American Civil War was a civil war fought in the United States from 1861 to 1865 between the northern states loyal to the Union and the 7 southern states that had seceded from the Union to form the Confederate States of America.
+The American Civil War was fought from 1861 to 1865 between the northern states loyal to the Union and the 7 southern states that had seceded from the Union to form the Confederate States of America.

-The American Civil War was a result of disputes between the northern and southern states of America over slavery, westward expansion and rights of the state.
+The American Civil War was a result of disputes between the northern and southern states over slavery, westward expansion and rights of the state.

-The article about the American Civil War is relevant for the UPSC Mains GS 1 segment of the exam.
+The article about the American Civil War is relevant for the UPSC Mains GS 1 segment of the UPSC Syllabus.

 What were the factors that led to the American Civil War?

-The North was industrialised and agriculture was limited to small farms, while the south was a primarily an agrarian region that depended on African slave labour maintain and grow crops such as cotton and tobacco
+- The North was industrialised and agriculture was limited to small farms, while the south was a primarily an agrarian region that depended on African slave labour to maintain and grow crops such as cotton and tobacco.

 Solve previous years history questions for UPSC Mains, visit the linked article.